Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 Wow.

-We've thrown some stuff out there because if we were to go.
+We've thrown some stuff out there because if we were to.
 Here are some options.

 Here are some options.
 Because what we were trying to think about.

 Thank you, because that first question was really open-ended.
-And I had actually no idea what the option was to go.
+I had actually no idea what someone else had to go.

 It's specific.
 Yeah, I forgot who I was here with.

 Oh, hey, thank you, Peter.
-I'll just keep pulling you, Pete.
+I'll just kick pull you, Pete.

 If one

-is he old and she still young?
+is he old and she's still young?
 I'll look up.
 I just remembered that I wasn't part of this.

 Zach was.
 So I turned that into a question.